SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5 - Metabolism.md

 ### Metabolism

-The Metabolic container simulates three simplified metabolic processes: respiration, fermentation, and photosynthesis.
-The state variables of this part of the model are: glucose
- (C6H12O6), oxygen (O2), CO2, H20, and Ethanol (C2H6O).
-Bacteria perform respiration and fermentation and photosynthesis is carried out by a generic non-explicitly modeled primary producer (algae).
-The function eDAR (the ratio of glucose to O$$_2$$) controls the ratio of respiration and fermentation carried out by bacteria.

-The technical details of this part of the model are discussed in the corresponding section

-As usual, they
-are encoded by pool elements.
+The state variables described in the main sections are encoded by pool elements.

 ![Metabolic_Machine](../figures/Metabolic_Machine_1.PNG "Courtesy of GoldSim")